6 Digit Numbers

 |Digit 6 Place Value = 2 × 100000||200000|

-Expanded form is useful to split and present the higher digit number in its units, tens, hundreds, thousands form.
+The Expanded form is useful to split and present the higher digit number in its units, tens, hundreds, thousands form.
 Decomposition of numbers leads to writing or reading of numbers in an expanded form which further helps to better understand and rightly read the higher digit numbers.
-For 2,31,273 can be written in expanded form as 2,00,000 + 30,000 + 1,000 + 200 + 70 + 3.
+The number 2,31,273 can be written in expanded form as 2,00,000 + 30,000 + 1,000 + 200 + 70 + 3.

-The Significance of Zero in 6-Digit Numbers
+The Significance of Zero in 6 Digit Numbers

 Any zero which does not have any non-zero number to its left does not count in the digits of the 6-digit number.
 Take, for example, two 6-digit numbers 023843 and 002305.
-In both these numbers, the 6th number on the extreme left does not have any further non zero number to its left.
-Additionally, in 002305, the 5th number from the right also does not have any further non zero number to its left.
+In both these numbers, the 6th number on the extreme left does not have any further non-zero number to its left.
+Additionally, in 002305, the 5th number from the right also does not have any further non-zero number to its left.
 So for 002305, the two numbers on the left extreme are without any value.
 So the two numbers can actually be written as 23843 (which makes it a 5-digit number) and 2305 (which makes it a 4-digit number).
 On the other hand, with the addition of each zero to the right of any digit in the number, increase the value of that number, such as 238430 (which is a 6-digit number) becomes 2384300, which is a 7-digit number.

-An interesting 6-digit number
+An Interesting 6-digit number

 As you continue to explore your way around the exciting world of numbers, you will come across a number that usually is written using 6 digits (although shorter versions are also used).
 This number is called 'Pi' (pronounced as Pie) and is represented as 3.14159 and the Greek letter π.
 It is defined as the ratio between a circle’s circumference and its diameter.
 So, if the diameter is D, and circumference is C, then C = πD.
 In more simple terms, it is the ratio of the number 22 and the number 7.
 Although it is usually represented by six digits (and sometimes even smaller versions like 3.14 or 3.142), it is theoretically possible to have infinite digits in this number.
 Now we come to the interesting part.
 Instead of 22/7, let us consider 1/7.
 This number 1/7 is another cyclic number (it has infinite numbers after the decimal point), but we usually write it as 0.142857.
 Here are some amazing facts about 0.142857